tjelvar-olsson/tjelvar-olsson.github.io/_drafts/nordevcon.md

 Ruth John ([@Rumyra](https://twitter.com/Rumyra)); via the medium of [VJing](http://en.wikipedia.org/wiki/VJing)!
 I was inspired by Seb Rose ([@sebrose](https://twitter.com/sebrose)) to write more and better tests.
-I had my eyes opened by Kevlin Henney ([@KevlinHenney](https://twitter.com/KevlinHenney)) in terms of bad coding habits I had gotten myself into.
+I had minor revelations on how to improve my coding style during the talk by Kevlin Henney ([@KevlinHenney](https://twitter.com/KevlinHenney)).
 It was great!

 The day was sealed off by a fast and furious closing keynote by Harry Harold ([@harryharold](https://twitter.com/harryharold)) and Rupert Redington ([@rupertredington](https://twitter.com/rupertredington)).
 It was a audio visual bonanza, shining a light on the Agile manifesto, ending up in fireworks!

-It was a day of passion and I am already looking forward to next years instalment of NorDevCon!
+It was a day filled with passion and I am already looking forward to next years instalment of NorDevCon!